sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 3. find the point $q$ halfway between $p$ and the randomly selected vertex
 4. display $q$ by putting some sort of marker, like a circle
 5. replace $p$ with $q$
-6. repeat steps 2-5 a large number of times
+6. repeat steps 2-5, a number of times

 ---
 layout: center